OSLC/oslc-adapter-jama/README.md

-### Testing the adapter automatically ###
+### Testing the OSLC API automatically ###

 - Run as Java application the class [JamaAdapterDiscoveryClient.java](./src/main/java/com/jama/oslc/client/JamaAdapterDiscoveryClient.java).
-It will print our in the console a summarized representation of the resources of the OSLC adapter discovered by the client using only the Service Provider Catalog resource as entry point
+It will print our in the console a summarized representation of the resources of the OSLC API discovered by the client using only the Service Provider Catalog resource as entry point
 - Run as Java application the class [JamaAdapterPOSTClient.java](./src/main/java/com/jama/oslc/client/JamaAdapterPOSTClient.java) to test adding a new Requirement to Jama.

 ### Open-Source License ###